Eastbourne, New Zealand: Current institutes

-Wellesley College is a boys-only independent primary school for Year 1 to 8 students, with a roll of 350 as of May 2014.
+Wellesley College is a boys-only independent primary school in Days Bay.

 East Harbour Kindergarten is a community-based kindergarten for children between 2 and 5 years.

 Barnardos Early Learning Centre Eastbourne for children between 0 and 6 years.

 Days Bay Playcentre is a community-based playcentre for children ages 0–5 years.

 Point Howard Playcentre is a community-based playcentre for children ages 0–5 years.

 Past institutes

 Gollans Valley School was a school located in Gollans Valley and closed in 1898.